szhagnay/Cohort-A-Econ/README.md

 ---

-## General Concensus?
+## General Concsensus?
-  - We recomend:
+  - We recommend:
    - I thinking about the US, target growing sectors like tech, healthcare, and green energy for higher earning potential.
    - Plan financially for summer months, when income tends to dip.
    - Factor in regional costs (housing, transportation) when evaluating salaries.